oracle-livelabs/common/sample-livelabs-templates/sample-workshop/data-load/data-load.md

 Estimated Time: -- minutes

 ### About <Product/Technology> (Optional)
 Enter background information here about the technology/feature or product used in this lab - no need to repeat what you covered in the introduction.
 Keep this section fairly concise.
-If you find yourself needing more than to sections/paragraphs, please utilize the "Learn More" section.
+If you find yourself needing more than two sections/paragraphs, please utilize the "Learn More" section.

 ### Objectives